desmccarter/ladywood/README.md

 1. ***Clone and Install neopagefactory***
 (NOTE: This step need only be done once)

+The usage example below uses *~/projects* the root folder for all your workspaces.
+> Replace usage of *~/projects* below with *the root folder of all your workspaces*.

 ```bash
 # Assuming your root workspace for all projects is ~/projects
 cd ~/projects